 You also have full oversight and editorial control of the project.
 You decide the conclusion of each article, and you decide the direction of the website.
 If you think the best way to potty train a toddler is to let them run free without diapers, that’s great.
 Publish!
 Think that’s disgusting and believe the diaper route is the best way to go?
 Publish!

-I got into affiliate marketing, blogging and all that stuff I just described through a training site called Wealthy Affiliate.
-The specialize in teaching people how to start affiliate websites on a topic of their choice.
+I got into affiliate marketing, blogging, and all that stuff I just described through this training site.
+They specialize in teaching people how to start affiliate websites on a topic of their choice.
 Training includes how to build the site, how to write articles that rank, how to find affiliate programs and make money from links, and how to create a social media presence online.